mosi-sol/live-contracts/episode-23/readme.md

 - proxy use target contract's, but not change those variables
 - proxy `state variable's` would in the same order & roles by target state variable's

+### fallback()
+the beauty of `Low level interactions` in proxy pattern is:
+- not defined function's can call
+- defined function's too

 #

 **proxy have many vulebalities** so learn & understand ***how to work delegatecall***